celehs/phecodemap/README.md

 ## Overview

-The phecodemap package builds a shiny app to visualize the hierarchy of PheCode Mapping with ICD-9 and ICD-10-cm.
-The same PheCode hierarchy is displayed in two ways: as a sunburst plot and as a tree.
+The phecodemap package builds a shiny app to visualize the hierarchy of Phecode Mapping with ICD-9 and ICD-10-cm.
+The same Phecode hierarchy is displayed in two ways: as a sunburst plot and as a tree.

 ## Installation